isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 			<div>
 			<details>
 				<summary>Can existing gardeners re-apply to continue gardening at their allotment garden plot after the end of the 3-year TOL?</summary>
-				Before the 3-year Temporary Occupation Licence (TOL) expires, existing gardeners who have maintained good gardening etiquette will be contacted by NParks officers to offer them renewal of the 3-year TOL.
+				Before the 3-year Temporary Occupation Licence (TOL) expires, existing gardeners who have maintained good gardening etiquette will be contacted by NParks officers to offer them an additonal 3-years TOL.
 The terms and conditions and fees for the allotment garden plot may be updated from time to time and allotment gardeners are requested to read the updated terms and conditions of the TOL. <br><br>
 			</details>
 			<details>
 				<summary>What does it mean to maintain good gardening etiquette?</summary>
 				Good gardening etiquette includes keeping the allotment garden plot tidy and clean, maintaining the plants well and keep them pest free, storing all gardening items neatly, ensure all planting structures installed are compliant with terms and conditions, and conducting regularly checks for stagnant water to prevent mosquito breeding.
 Having a well-kept and maintained allotment garden plot ensures that it is safe and enjoyable for everyone.
 For more information on good gardening etiquette, check out the <a href="/page-index/housekeeping/">garden housekeeping</a> page. <br><br>
 			</details>
 			<details>
-				<summary>Why are existing gardeners being given the opportunity to renew their gardening plots?
+				<summary>Why are existing gardeners being given the opportunity to continue gardening at their plots?
 Why not keep the existing system of computerised balloting?</summary>
 We hope to continue fostering a love for gardening by allowing existing gardeners who have maintained good gardening etiquette to renew their allotment garden plots.<br><br>
 			</details>
 		</div>